jhsware/component-registry/README.md

 Features that have been removed in the Typescript version:
 - multiple inheritance -- although very useful it brings magic which makes application code harder to understand
-- type checking -- this now done by Typescript
+- runtime type checking -- this is done by Typescript at compile time

 ### v2 for Javascript
 The Javascript version of component-registry is [available on the v2-branch](https://github.com/jhsware/component-registry/tree/v2-javascript).